 I am a Ph.D. candidate in the Program in History of Science at Princeton University.
 My dissertation focuses on how experimentation with aquatic organisms, especially marine invertebrates such as squids, helped construct the nerve cell as an epistemic object across the 20th century.
 I pay close attention to how this history intersected with the entrance of molecular biologists into neurobiology; how the neurosciences achieved disciplinary status; and how the diversity of aquatic species biologists studied in the 20th century contributed to generalizable models of neurons.

-For the academic year 2018-2019, I am serving as a James S. McDonnell Foundation Scholar at the Marine Biological Laboratory (MBL) in Woods Hole, MA, contributing to the McDonnell Initiative promoting collaboration amongst the history and philosophy of science and practicing life scientists in studies of regeneration across complex living systems.
+For the academic year 2018-2019, I served as a James S. McDonnell Foundation Scholar at the Marine Biological Laboratory (MBL) in Woods Hole, MA, contributing to the McDonnell Initiative promoting collaboration amongst the history and philosophy of science and practicing life scientists in studies of regeneration across complex living systems.
 With the Program Administrator Dr. Kate MacCord, I continue to help coordinate the five McDonnell Initiatve Working Groups, which focus on stem cell, germ line, neuron, microbial community, and ecosystem regeneration.
 In particular, I run the Neuron Regeneration group with Dr. Jennifer R. Morgan (Eugene Bell Center for Regenerative Biology and Tissue Engineering), and together we are examining the history and philosophy of an emerging model organism, the sea lamprey, for neurophysiology and neuronal regeneration.
 Other members of the Neuron Regeneration working group include Drs.
 Fabio de Sio (Heinrich Heine University Düsseldorf) and Pamela Imperadore (Stazione Zoologica Anton Dohrn, Naples).